CIBC-Internal/python/Doc/library/ssl.rst

 It also manages a cache of SSL sessions for server-side sockets, in order to speed up repeated connections from the same clients.

-.. class:: SSLContext(protocol)
+.. class:: SSLContext(protocol=PROTOCOL_TLS)

    Create a new SSL context.
-You must pass *protocol* which must be one of the ``PROTOCOL_*`` constants defined in this module.
+You may pass *protocol* which must be one of the ``PROTOCOL_*`` constants defined in this module.
-   :data:`PROTOCOL_SSLv23` is currently recommended for maximum interoperability.
+   :data:`PROTOCOL_TLS` is currently recommended for maximum interoperability and default value.

    .. seealso::
       :func:`create_default_context` lets the :mod:`ssl` module choose
       security settings for a given purpose.

+   .. versionchanged:: 3.5.3

+      :data:`PROTOCOL_TLS` is the default value.

 :class:`SSLContext` objects have the following methods and attributes: